aniketshukla/twitter_custom_server/readme.md

 # twitter

 This project can perform the following functionality.

   - On opening route /cutserv , all tweets with #cutserv will be visible along with their other twitter data
   - On opening route /popular_tweets , all tweets fetched from timeline and having atleast a single retweet would be displayed
-  - On opening route /cutserv/text , all tweets with #cutserv will be visible
-  - On opening route /popular_tweets/text , all tweets with #cutserv will be visible
   - **Note** - This is a json endpoint with content-type json .
 To enable other content-type , server.Handler.response_handler(response_type="") for sending html documents.

 ### Installation